Shadetheartist/auto-tilier/Readme.md

 There's probably still more that can be done.
 But all these optimizations are going toward creating test data.
 So, time to move on.

+But wait.

+## Ideas

+- Fourier series approximation to map x -> y
+- restructure data for u16 for all the center points of each tile, then the rest of the tile is 8bits
+- create a padding edge around the grid so we dont need to bounds check